 The first two floors of Shepherd are the home to the Minnesota Robotics Institute.
-Below lies several of the cutting-edge labs and spaces available to those involved in robotics and sensing research.
-Whether you're an educator looking to show your students cutting-edge robotics or an industry professional, we want to show you what Shepherd Laboratories has to offer.
+Below are several cutting-edge labs and spaces available to those involved in robotics and sensing research.
+Whether you're an educator looking to show your student cutting-edge robotics or an industry professional, we want to show you what Shepherd Laboratories offers.

 Distributed Robotics Laboratory (Shepherd Labs 246, 256, 270)

 - Main Research Areas: robotics, distributed robotics, sensors for transportation applications, computer vision, control systems, sensor networks, computer engineering, computer integrated manufacturing

 Gini Next Generation Robot Laboratory (Shepherd Labs 160)

 - Main Research Areas: robotics, distributed robotics, artificial intelligence, machine learning

 Interactive Robotics and Vision (IRV) Laboratory (Shepherd Labs 150)

 - Lead MnRI Researcher: Dr. Junaed Sattar

 - Main Research Areas: robotics, underwater robotics, human-robot collaboration, robot vision, application of robotics in healthcare, and assisted and autonomous driving

 Robotic Sensor Networks (RSN) Laboratory (Shepherd Labs 130)